ComplianceAsCode/content/docs/manual/developer/07_understanding_build_system.md

  - `build_sce.py` -- outputs SCE content and combined metadata.
  - `build_templated_content.py` -- generates templated audit and remediation
    content.
- - `combine_ovals.py` -- combines separate (per-rule, shared, and templated)
-   OVAL XML trees into a single larger OVAL XML document.
+ - `build_xccdf.py` -- generate XCCDF, OVAL and OCIL documents from resolved content
  - `collect_remediations.py` -- finds the separate (per-rule and templated)
    remediations and places them into a single directory.
- - `compile_profiles.py` -- pre-processes profiles to handle inheritance and
-   the product-independent controls format.
+ - `combine_ovals.py` -- combines separate (per-rule, shared, and templated) OVAL XML trees into a single larger OVAL XML document.
+ - `compile_all.py` -- resolves rules, groups, profiles static checks and remediations to the product-specific resolved form (also known as compiled form)
  - `compose_ds.py` -- composes an SCAP source data stream from individual SCAP components
  - `cpe_generate.py` -- generates the product-specific CPE dictionary and